hugeblank/allium-peripherals/README.md

 # Allium Peripherals

-For CC:T for Fabric & Minecraft 1.14.4
+For CC:T for Fabric & Minecraft 1.16.5

-Just another peripherals mod for CC that nobody asked for...

-Allium offers two peripherals at present.
-A survival, and creative chat modem.
+Allium offers a couple peripherals - and more planned as ideas are proposed.
+The two currently provided are the survival and creative chat modem.
 These modems function identically to the chat module from [SquidDev's Plethora](https://github.com/SquidDev-CC/Plethora) peripherals mod.
+This mod depends on [ComputerCraft: Restitched Updated](https://www.curseforge.com/minecraft/mc-mods/cc-restitched-updated).

 ## Items
 The current list of items in the game, along with a bit of documentation on their methods.